Cost of Living in Poland 2026: City-by-City Breakdown (€940–€2,800/mo)

 Why Digital Nomads Love Poland

-3. Café culture — Kraków and Warsaw have thriving café scenes perfect for working
+3. Café culture — Kraków and Warsaw have thriving café scenes perfect for working.
+Many cafés have power outlets and fast wifi as standard.

-4. Safety — Poland consistently ranks among Europe's safest countries
+4. Safety — Poland consistently ranks among Europe's safest countries.
+Violent crime is rare.

-5. Travel hub — Low-cost flights to all European destinations from Warsaw, Kraków, Wrocław, Gdańsk
+5. Travel hub — Low-cost flights to all European destinations from Warsaw, Kraków, Wrocław, Gdańsk.
+Ryanair and Wizz Air base.

 How Prices Changed Since 2020